unicode-org/icu/docs/userguide/format_parse/formatted_value.md

 ```

 A span may cover multiple primitive fields; in the above example, the span
 contains both a month and a date.
-Using FormattedValue, those primitive
+Using `FormattedValue`, those primitive
 fields will also be present, and you can check their start and end indices to
 see if they are contained within a desired span.